sleslein/chi-js-test-automation/presentation.md

 <!-- _header: Principle 1: Write Tests that resemble how your software is used -->
 <!--
 Over the years, I've seen a lot of tests written like this.

 Element are queried for by their css class name.

 Avoid this.
 Users don't search for css classes in when they use our web applications.

 Tests written this way can be fragile.
+- New framework, Tailwind
-  -  Imagine you need to need to refactor your code, maybe your team decides to switch to Tailwind.
-Maybe you mis-spelled the class name.
-Maybe you decided to give it a better name.
+- Maybe you mis-spelled the class name.
+- Maybe you decided to give it a better name.

 Once you change that class name.
 All your tests fail.

 The system still works as it should.
 The user experience didn't change.
 But all of your tests fail.
 Now you have a bunch of extra work to do.

-Granted visual styles are certainly a part of the user experience.

-If you need to perform visual regression testing, use a visual snapshot testing tool.
-I'm not gonna dig into that today, but do know they exist.
-So if you really need to have visual tests that confirm your button sizes are regressing, there are tools for that!
+[Comments about visual testing]
+- Necessary, but use visual snap shot testing

+At the end of the day, css class names themselves are implementation details.

 Transition: So testing with class name selectors.... not good.
 Let's look at another practice to avoid...
 -->